mikebernal/sports-management-ui/README.md

 14. ~~Add Page not found 404~~
 15. ~~Added logo from https://www.olympic.org/~~

+## NOTE

+1. Temporarily disable auth guard
+2. Cognito token might be the cause of routing error.
+Might use subscription/ observables in service

 ## To do

 1. Persist user credentials using localStorage